ConfederacyOfGaia/Gaia/players-guide.md

 - [These encumberance rules](https://www.reddit.com/r/DnDBehindTheScreen/comments/8njggg/an_alternative_to_encumbrance_and_inventory_sheet/).
 - Healer's Kit Dependency: *A character can't spend any Hit Dice after finishing a short rest until someone expends one use of a healer’s kit to bandage and treat the character’s wounds.*
 - [Use Evasion rolls instead of Armor Class](http://homebrewery.naturalcrit.com/share/B1WnH50GxQ).
+- *I give players a free skill proficiency on 4th/8th/12/16th and 19th level.
+This is because there's no way in 5E for players to get skills beyond training for 100's of days which isn't always actually practical in-game.* ([via](https://www.reddit.com/r/DnD/comments/8oie6g/what_are_your_house_rules/e03sty8/))

 \page